Bitcoin trading is pretty straightforward once you get the hang of it.

 But, trading this digital currency is no easy feat - which is why we have put together an in-depth guide on How to Trade Bitcoin in 2021.

 Within it, we explain the ins and outs of how this investment scene works, what risks and rewards you need to consider, and how you can start trading Bitcoin today.

 How to trade Bitcoin in 5 Easy Steps

 To trade Bitcoin, the first step is to Open an accout with a regulated exchange, depost funds, select Bitcoin from the platform list, and lastly Buy Bitcoin (go Long) or sell BTC (go short).

 This guide on how to Trade Bitcoin BTC will break everything down in Layman’s terms so that you do not trade blindly.
 But, if you don’t quite have the time to read it all of the ways through, this is what you need to do to trade Bitcoin now.

-- Step 1: Open an account with a regulated, commission-free Bitcoin broker like eToro
+- Step 1: Open an account with a regulated Bitcoin broker

 - Step 4: Buy BTC (go long) or sell BTC (go short)